neatodev/InstallDebloater/templates/FINAL_FANTASY_XIII/README.md

 .\InstallDebloater.exe FINAL_FANTASY_XIII\FINAL_FANTASY_XIII.ini
 ```
 This will run the script.
-If you want to keep Japanese cutscenes and delete the English ones instead, take a look at the FINAL_FANTASY_XIII_NAMING_SCHEME.txt template.
-Remove the # character for the Japanese section, and add it to the English one.

 ## Contributing
 You are welcome to contribute by making your own templates or improve existing ones.
 However, please make sure you're not trying to delete critical files.